Wilbur Soot: Lovejoy

 Gold formed the indie rock band Lovejoy in 2021 with his friend Joe Goldsmith.
-The band consists of Gold as lead vocalist, co-songwriter, and rhythm guitarist; Goldsmith as the lead guitarist, co-songwriter and backing vocalist; Mark Boardman as the drummer, and co-songwriter; and Ash Kabosu as the bassist, and co-songwriter.
+The band consists of Gold as lead vocalist, co-songwriter, and rhythm guitarist; Goldsmith as the lead guitarist, co-songwriter, and backing vocalist; Mark Boardman as the drummer, and co-songwriter; and Ash Kabosu as the bassist, and co-songwriter.

 On 9 May 2021, Lovejoy released their first EP, titled Are You Alright?.
 On 20 May 2021, they debuted on Billboards Emerging Artists chart at number 10.Their second EP, Pebble Brain, was released on 14 October 2021, peaking at number 12 on the UK Albums Chart.
 The EP featured a re-recording of Gold's solo song "It's All Futile!
 It's All Pointless!".
 After joining AWAL, Lovejoy released the single "Call Me What You Like" on 10 February 2023, which peaked at number 32 on the UK Singles Chart.
 The band's third EP, Wake Up & It's Over, was released on 12 May 2023 and peaked at number 5 on the UK Albums Chart.
+The band's debut album, One Simple Trick, released on 3 October 2025.